Fairness in Information Access Systems: Provider Exposure and Utility

 These metrics all implement variants on the groupwise analog of the equal expected exposure principle: a system is provider group-fair if it distributes exposure to provider groups commensurate with their utility with respect to the users' information needs.
 But as defined so far, they all have the drawback that they aggregate over groups \textit{before} computing whether the exposure is merited for a particular information request or not.
 This is similar to the problem with aggregating an item's exposure and relevance separately across information requests and comparing total exposure to total relevance: not only may the system be able to achieve a good fairness score by exposing items to the wrong information requests, in group fairness it can be achieved by exposing the wrong items for a group.
-So long as a group has some relevant items, and some items are exposed, there is nothing in the fairness metric (except for DIR) that requires that the relevant items are the ones exposed.
+So long as a group has some relevant items, and some items are exposed, there is nothing in the fairness metric (except for RUR) that requires that the relevant items are the ones exposed.
 It can be achieved by randomly selecting items in a group-fair way with no attention to actual utility.
 Combining it with a utility metric in a multi-objective analysis would help, but is a step backwards from the promise of exposure-based metrics to integrate fairness and utility directly.

 One way to address this problem is to compute over- or under-exposure ($\EE(d|\policy) - \EE(d|\targetPolicy)$) on a item-by-item basis, and then take groupwise aggregates of this exposure difference.
-The resulting metric will consider a system to be group-fair if no group's items are systematically under- or over-exposed more than another group's.
+The resulting metric will consider a system to be group-fair if no group's items are systematically under- or over-exposed more than another group's; this method has been adopted by the TREC 2022 Fair Ranking track.